zhaiyusci/ydvr/README.rst

    the project is based on Eigen.
    As a computational chemist I prefer leave this problem to Eigen development team ;-)
--  The design of the class inheritance hierarchy is not perfect, some more refactoring should be done.
-However, I want to pause here.